 Intersessions are the intervals that occur between the nine-week sessions of year-round school.
 Full-day care will be provided during the intersession at sites with a minimum enrollment of twenty-five students when enrichment is not offered When the school offers enrichment week we will provide child care for after school hours only--not full-day care for that week.

 Parents will be able to register students for one or all of the weeks of Intercession.
 Registration is required.
-If you register, but your child does not attend, you are financially responsible for the tuition unless you give advance notice by the date specified on the registration form to the program coordinator at the site your child was to attend.
+If you register, but your child does not attend, you are financially responsible for the tuition unless you notify the program coordinator by the date specidfied on the registrastion form.

 In the event of a medical emergency that cannot be handled by the program coordinator, EMT personnel will be called.
 Physician and hospital preference will be taken directly from the application completed at time of enrollment.
 Then people will be contacted in the following order: Parent or Guardian or Emergency Contact Person; After School Central Services.
 It is imperative that each parent provide to the program coordinator current contact numbers, physician and hospital preferences, and place of employment.
 An Emergency Medical Care Plan Sheet is posted on the Parents’ News Board at each site.